 3. Christine Baranski, The Good Fight

 Underrated is the word that would come to mind.
 In that case, one would expect the TV Academy to act out fairly and recognise Baranski’s fine performance as Diane Lockhart, a woman who loses her life savings following a huge financial scam and joins a prominent law firm to fight back.
 The show, a spinoff of ‘The Good Wife’ was especially appreciated for its real life parallels and no holds barred, yet subtle and understated social commentary.
 ‘The Good Fight’ may have started out strong, but it quickly lost steam towards the middle.
-However, reason to rejoice since the show seems to be back at its best and headed in the right direction, especially following the fourth episode of its currently ongoing third season, ‘The One With Lucca Becoming a Meme’.
+However, reason to rejoice since the show seems to be back at its best now with its latest season and headed in the right direction, especially following the fourth episode of its recently wrapped up third season, ‘The One With Lucca Becoming a Meme’.

 2. Emilia Clarke, Game of Thrones